ahyyam/ai_model/docs/openai-setup.md

-# OpenAI Setup Guide for Modelix.ai
+# OpenAI Setup Guide for Zarta

-This guide will help you set up OpenAI integration for AI-powered image generation in your Modelix.ai project.
+This guide will help you set up OpenAI integration for AI-powered image generation in your Zarta project.

 ## 1. OpenAI Account Setup